eegyolk-ai/eegyolk/dyslexiaprediction_nadine/README2.md

 2. Install eegyolk: pip install the eegyolk library in the suggested version in the notebooks (you can also clone the repo and   work locally but this requires a few additional manuevers of code in terms of imports)
 3. Update the configuration by examining config.py and adding a .eegyolk folder on your server as implied (see general readme file for clarification)
-4. Run the data preperation notebook `data_prep_eeg.ipynb`.
+4. Run the data preperation notebook `data_preprocessing.ipynb`.
 Make sure that the folder names are correctly adjusted.
-5. The `data_prep_eeg.ipynb` notebook gives as output the file `metadata.csv`.
+5. The `data_preprocessing.ipynb` notebook gives as output the file `metadata.csv`.
 This file can be used for the `data_analysis.ipynb` notebook to analyze the data.
-6. 'metadata.csv` is the input for the `Input_mmr_prep.ipynb` and the 'Input_connectivity_prep.csv'.
-The notebooks generate the data which will be used as input for the ML models.
-The first notebook is based on the mismatch response between a standard stimulus and a deviant stimulus.
-The second notebook calculates the connectivity between sensors.
+6. 'metadata.csv` is the input for `model_preparation.ipynb`.
+The notebook generates data which will be used as input for the ML models.
+The notebook is based on the mismatch response between a standard stimulus and a deviant stimulus.
-7. The generated files `df_avg_mmr.csv` and `df_connectivity.csv` can be used as input for the Machine Learning notebooks `ML_on_mmr_data.ipynb` and `ML_on_connectivity_data.ipynb` respectively.
+7. The generated files `df_mmr_ch_complete`, `df_mmr_ch_literature`, `df_mmr_ch_ttest` and `df_mmr_ch_connectivity` can be used as input for the machine learning notebook `model_prediction.ipynb` to try different models on the mismatch response data to predict dyslexia.